Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     :hide:

     ...
-    Optimize a model with 122 rows, 130 columns and 290 nonzeros ...
+    Optimize a model with 112 rows, 130 columns and 290 nonzeros ...
     Model has 55 quadratic objective terms
     ...
+    Presolved: 32 rows, 40 columns, 90 nonzeros
+    ...
-    Optimize a model with 162 rows, 130 columns and 370 nonzeros ...
+    Optimize a model with 132 rows, 130 columns and 330 nonzeros ...
     Model has 55 quadratic objective terms
+    ...
+    Presolved: 72 rows, 50 columns, 190 nonzeros
     ...

 Comparing the two portfolios ``x_plain``, which has no minimum position